Setup RSpec

 config.before(:each, type: :system, js: true) do

-driven_by ENV['SELENIUM_DRIVER']&.to_sym || :selenium_chrome_headless
+driven_by ENV["SELENIUM_DRIVER"]&.to_sym || :selenium_chrome_headless

 Capybara.page.current_window.resize_to(1280, 800)